AWinterman/gist-put/README.md

 gets your password securely using the `git credential` tools.
 If `git credentials` doesn't know your credentials, it'll probably error in an ugly way.
 [This is an open issue](https://github.com/AWinterman/gist-put/issues/1).

-It then gets an OAuth2 token from `github` (it does this before checking if you've already got one, and makes no effort to cache your key, this is [another issue](https://github.com/AWinterman/gist-put/issues/2)), and makes a post over HTTPS.
-Your git credentials are safe the entire time, or no  less safe than they were given that `git credential fill` will print your password in plain text. (after you press the carriage return, that is)
+It then gets an OAuth2 token from github (looking for the one already registered to your account), and makes a post over HTTPS.
+Your git credentials are safe the entire time, or no  less safe than they were given that `git credential fill` will print your password in plain text.

+This module distinguishes itself from the others on npm in that it never asks you to store your github credentials anywhere in plain text, doesn't ask you to edit any files in order to store your api token, and is a piece of general node badassery.
+Enjoy!